 I am a member here at the BrownWinick law firm.
-I practice in a wide variety of areas but the term that captures the essence of what I enjoy doing is “Industrial Law.”
-This includes nearly all aspects of the complex systems that make an industrial operation work.
-My core area is environmental law, which I’ve been specializing in for more than thirty years.
+Much of my practice is concerned with renewable energy projects (wind, solar, and CO2).
+I have represented clients with financing and due diligence requirements as local counsel for approximately two dozen utility scale wind projects totaling nearly 2,000 megawatts of power and working with clients to get the four largest utility-scale solar projects in Iowa.
+I also practice in the area of environmental law, which I’ve been specializing in for more than thirty years.
 In that area I help my clients navigate compliance with a diverse and highly complex number of laws and regulations.
 This includes offering advice regarding the air, wastewater, and solid waste permits that allow my industry clients to operate legally and profitably without harming the environment.
 I’ve also represented a large number of railroads and heavy industries that rely on negotiating successful track, car, lease, and transportation agreements that allow goods to come in and go out of those businesses.
-Finally, industry cannot survive without ready access to adequate and reliable energy, whether that energy takes the form of gas or electric power.
-Again, when regulations or other parties try to block renewable energy solutions, I’ve taken those parties to court to open break open competition.
 During my career I have helped thousands of businesses deal with environmental investigations and cleanups, had a hand in providing legal guidance to more than three dozen ethanol and biodiesel plants, and managed the legal due diligence for a dozen very large wind projects.

 When clients bring a complex issue to me to handle I work to identify potential issues as soon as possible.
 If there is no accepted solution I try to create new solutions.
 When those problems turn out to be caused by third parties, I try to work out a reasonable agreement.
 If that does not work then litigation may be the only solution.
 In the environmental area I’ve challenged government agencies and won precedent-setting decisions.
 As an example, in Blue Chip Enterprises, et. al. v.
 State, Dept. of Natural Resources, 528 N.W.2d 619 (Iowa 1995) I won a ruling from the Iowa Supreme Court that held that the State could not impose clean-up liability on landowners that did not cause the underlying contamination.
 The same is true in the energy field.
 I helped take a case to the Iowa Supreme Court which held that the “behind the meter” power purchase agreements to sell solar power on a per kWh was unregulated.
 SZ Enterprises, LLC, d/b/a Eagle Point Solar v.
 Iowa Utilities Board, 850 N.W.2d 441 (July 11, 2014).